ThadS97/Restaurant-ML/README.md

 the howManyPatrons() function.
 All 'leaf' nodes are the values True, False, or None.
 When a leaf node is reached, the decision tree stops and the agent has made their final decision.

-**RestaurantWait.py:** The RestaurantWait module is where the main() function is; this is where the end user determines whether to buy a reservation or not.
+**RestaurantScenario.py:** The RestaurantScenario module is where the main() function is; this is where the end user determines whether to buy a reservation or not.
 After that, the howManyPatrons() function is invoked which goes through the decision tree.
 When True, False, or None is returned, the program stops.